happy-turtle-games/democade/README.md

 > _Demonstration + Arcade_

-A launcher+overlay for made in [Godot 4](https://godotengine.org/).
-Intended for demonstrating games at events.
-Made for a local STEAM fair showcase.
+Turn any computer into an Arcade machine to present your games at public events.
+Made with love using [Godot 4](https://godotengine.org).
+Originally made for a local STEAM fair showcase.

 ![Democade launcher](docs/media/launcher.png)